-We strongly encourage electronic filing via the Universal Licensing System (ULS).
+The FCC requires electronic filing via the Universal Licensing System (ULS).
 Using ULS to file an application for a STA, access the ULS homepage

 , select Online Filing.
 Log in to License Manager using FCC Registration Number (FRN) and associated Password.

 - On the left hand column choose Apply for a New License.

 - Click down arrow and select Radio Service code.
 Click Continue.

 - APPLICATION INFO: Complete Application Information.
 Be sure to select Special Temporary Authority from the drop down.
 Click continue to move through the pages of the application.

 - ATTACHMENT: An attachment is required explaining in detail why you need to be issued a temporary license and how long you will need the temporary license.
 Click the "Attachment" button at the top of the page.
 This will open a separate screen on your computer.
 Complete the attachment information and click "Add Attachment."
 Close this screen to get back to the application.

 - Review the summary page before continuing to certify the filing and submit.
 This will be the final chance to review your information before submission.
 Once you have completed the review on the summary page click "Continue to Certify."